 - Five Years Of Continuous Residence Or Legal Permanent Resident (LPR); Three Years If LPR Status Obtained Through Marriage

 - Must Be Physically Present In U.S. For Half Of The Time

 - 3 Months In USCIS District When Application Filed

 - Good Moral Character

 - English And Civics Knowledge

-Take advantage of becoming a U.S. citizen by speaking to a lawyer at the Law Office of Bilfield & Associates about the naturalization process.
+Take advantage of becoming a U.S. citizen by speaking to a lawyer at the Law Office of Bilfield & Associates, LLC. about the naturalization process.
 To learn more, contact us to schedule an initial consultation that is 100% confidential.